tenebris-tech/log2sqs/README.md

 - Read one or more log files in real time (like tail) and forward them in GELF to an AWS SQS queue.

 - Receive RFC5424 and RFC3164 compliant syslog messages via UDP, parse them, and forward them to the AWS SQS queue in GELF.
-If the type of syslog message can not be identified, or if parsing fails, the message is forwarded as-is.
-Parsing errors are reported via GELF to assist in debugging (this is a work in progress).
+If the type of syslog message can not be identified, the entire message is sent as text.
+  If a received syslog message contains a valid GELF message, the GELF message is extracted and the syslog header discarded.
+This allows sending GELF messages by leveraging standard syslog mechanisms.

 - Optionally add AWS EC2 instance metadata (instance ID, hostname, and tags) to each event.